EloiStree/2025_06_07_PinchJoysticks/StepByStep.md

 - [ ] Build a mock scenario to train on
   - [ ] Add player head transform
   - [ ] Add hands transform
+- [ ] Create an assembly space to isolate the code